-In 2008, things took an unexpected turn when a local resident started caring for the multitude of stray cats left here by their owners.
-In an effort to create awareness about the cats’ dire circumstances, she started sharing posts of the town’s fur balls online.
-This led to an instant buzz and attracted cat lovers, volunteers and tourists from near and far.
+However, in 2008, things took an unexpected turn when a resident started caring for the stray cats left here by their owners.
+To create awareness about the cats’ dire circumstances, she began sharing posts of the town’s fur balls online.
+This led to an instant buzz and attracted cat lovers, volunteers, and tourists from near and far.

 Kitty Do’s & Don’ts